 The Baalands sells ewe and ram lambs.
 Lambs are usually born in March and April and ready to go in July and August, after weaning and a several week adjustment period.
-At the time of sale, they will have been vaccinated twice for CDT, treated for coccidia, and tapeworms.
-They will also have received ~0.75 gram bolus of copper oxide wire particles.
+At the time of sale, they will have been vaccinated twice for CDT (clostridium perfringins type C & D and tetanus) and treated for coccidia (with diclazuril), and tapeworms (with albendazole).
 Registration and transfer fees are included in the price.

 The flock was certified scrapie-free on October 18, 2008.
 Due to changes in the Voluntary Scrapie Flock Certification Program, the flock is no longer enrolled.
 However, the flock remains mostly closed, with only occasional introductions of rams or ewes (rare).